onqtam/headjack/docs/why/14_ECONOMICS.md

 > In a way, the market is like the docking module between the Apollo and Soyuz rockets.
 It’s a crucial component, and without it the entire system couldn’t possibly function as a unified whole, but it’s still a relatively small fraction of the system’s mass and complexity.
 Understanding how it works won’t tell you all that much about how the Soyuz itself works." - [Markets Are Thin, by Ben Landau-Taylor](https://www.benlandautaylor.com/p/markets-are-thin#:~:text=When%20people%20talk,Soyuz%20itself%20works.)

-> "Someone once said that it is easier to imagine the end of the world than to imagine the end of capitalism.
-We can now revise that and witness the attempt to imagine capitalism by way of imagining the end of the world." - [Fredric Jameson](https://www.goodreads.com/quotes/7690016-someone-once-said-that-it-is-easier-to-imagine-the)

 > "It often happens that the universal belief of one age of mankind... becomes to a subsequent age so palpable an absurdity, that the only difficulty then is to imagine how such a thing can ever have appeared credible." - [John Stuart Mill](https://www.azquotes.com/quote/652591)